SharePoint/sp-dev-docs/docs/general-development/how-to-extend-the-geolocation-field-type-using-client-side-rendering.md

 # How to: Extend the Geolocation field type using client-side rendering
-Learn how to customize the SharePoint 2013 Geolocation field type programmatically using client-side rendering.
+Learn how to customize the SharePoint Geolocation field type programmatically using client-side rendering.

-SharePoint 2013 introduces a new field type named Geolocation that enables you to annotate SharePoint lists with location information.
+SharePoint introduces a new field type named Geolocation that enables you to annotate SharePoint lists with location information.
 In columns of type Geolocation, you can enter location information as a pair of latitude and longitude coordinates in decimal degrees, or retrieve the coordinates of the user's current location from the browser if it implements the W3C Geolocation API.
-For more information about the Geolocation field, see  [Integrating location and map functionality in SharePoint 2013](integrating-location-and-map-functionality-in-sharepoint.md).
+For more information about the Geolocation field, see  [Integrating location and map functionality in SharePoint](integrating-location-and-map-functionality-in-sharepoint.md).
-The Geolocation field type is not available in the default content type of any list or document library in SharePoint 2013.
-The Geolocation field type is included in SharePoint 2013 but isn't visible on the create column page for the list; you must add the Geolocation field type programmatically.
-For more information, see  [How to: Add a Geolocation column to a list programmatically in SharePoint 2013](how-to-add-a-geolocation-column-to-a-list-programmatically-in-sharepoint.md).
+The Geolocation field type is not available in the default content type of any list or document library in SharePoint.
+The Geolocation field type is included in SharePoint but isn't visible on the create column page for the list; you must add the Geolocation field type programmatically.
+For more information, see  [How to: Add a Geolocation column to a list programmatically in SharePoint](how-to-add-a-geolocation-column-to-a-list-programmatically-in-sharepoint.md).

-After you add the Geolocation field type to SharePoint 2013, you can use it to render maps by using Bing Maps.
+After you add the Geolocation field type to SharePoint, you can use it to render maps by using Bing Maps.
 The built-in Geolocation field can render only with Bing Maps.
 However, you can create a custom field by using the Geolocation field as a parent field type.
 Custom rendering can be provided through the **JSLink** property in the client-side rendering framework.
-The client-side rendering framework is introduced in SharePoint 2013.
+The client-side rendering framework is introduced in SharePoint.
 For more information, see [How to: Customize a field type using client-side rendering](how-to-customize-a-field-type-using-client-side-rendering.md).
 > **Note:**
 > The JSLink property is not supported on Survey or Events lists.
 A SharePoint calendar is an Events list.